 - We start out talking about their company and they are confident and passionate about their business.
 Then they ask me what I do.

 - I explain that I provide Financial Evaluation, and Business Coaching based by Managing the companies Bookkeeping functions, Focusing on their Financial Health and Looking for Process Improvement opportunities.

-- At this point they are very supportive of what I do recognizing the need for good bookkeeping process for a company to be healthy.
+- They are very supportive of what I do.
+They recognize the need for a good bookkeeping process for a company to be healthy.

-I look at the relationship between the Business Owner, Bookkeeper and Accountant much like a HMO.
-The Business Owner (or more accurately the business itself) is the patient.
-With today’s technology the Bookkeeper should be more than the nurse who receives your information and enters it into the computer for your doctor to evaluate.
+I look at the relationship between the business owner, bookkeeper, and accountant much like an HMO.
+The business owner (or more accurately the business itself) is the patient.
+With today’s technology, the Bookkeeper should be more than the nurse who receives your information and enters it into the computer for your doctor to evaluate.
 The Bookkeeper should be able to collect current information, report on financial health and provide their opinion on the health of your business as both nurse and doctor.
 The Accountant is the specialist, the surgeon who takes the information from the doctor, evaluates it, makes their own observations and surgically manages your taxes and legal representation with the IRS.
-Like the HMO process, having a separation of duties between the Bookkeeper and Accountant saves you money, and allows you to have multiple advisers reporting on your business health.
+Like the HMO process, having a separation of duties between the Bookkeeper and Accountant saves you money and allows you to have multiple advisers reporting on your business health.